Squeezing information from radio surveys to probe the primordial Universe: The 21cm bimodal bispectrum

 where $s_{123}=6,2,1$ for equilateral, isosceles and scalene triangles respectively.
-The HI IM power spectrum is the tree-level model, including the instrumental noise and shot noise \cite{Karagiannis:2020dpq} (see also the Appendix).
+The HI IM power spectrum $P^{\rm SD,IF}$ is the tree-level model, including the instrumental noise (see \Cref{sec:appendix} for details).

 The non-Gaussian part of the covariance is a complicated quantity to calculate analytically.
-However, in the case of squeezed configurations, like those considered in this work, it can be accurately approximated by \cite{Barreira:2019icq,Biagetti:2021tua,Salvalaggio:2024vmx}
+However, in the case of squeezed configurations, like those considered in this work, it can be accurately approximated\footnote{This analytic expression includes the bispectrum-bispectrum and power spectrum-trispectrum contributions.
+The latter is equivalent to the first in the case of squeezed configurations \cite{Biagetti:2021tua}, thus the factor of 2 in front of \Cref{eq:Cov_NG}.
+Moreover, the six-point function contribution is negligible for squeezed triangles and for the scales considered here, while the super-sample contribution is subdominant for all scales probed \cite{Barreira:2019icq}.} by \cite{Barreira:2019icq,Biagetti:2021tua,Salvalaggio:2024vmx}

-where $U(k_1^i,k_1^j)=16\pi^3\,k_2^i\,k_3^i\,k_2^{\,j}\,k_3^{\,j}\Delta k^5$.
-For the extreme triangle configurations, we consider the analytic corrections presented in Ref. \cite{Biagetti:2021tua}.
-For the HI IM bispectrum, $B_{\rm HI}$, the tree-level model is considered \cite{Karagiannis:2020dpq} (see also the Appendix).
+where $U(k_1^i,k_1^j)=16\pi^3\,k_2^i\,k_3^i\,k_2^{\,j}\,k_3^{\,j}(\Delta k)^5$.
+For the extreme triangle configurations, we consider the analytic corrections presented in \cite{Biagetti:2021tua}.
+For $B^{\rm SD\times IF}$, the tree-level model is used and is presented in \Cref{sec:appendix}.
 A well motivated assumption for the instrumental noise is that it is Gaussian \cite{Bull2015}; in this case the non-Gaussian part of the covariance will not contain instrumental noise contributions.